 - Just because someone finds fault with your work does not mean that another reader would agree.
 Writing is a subjective business.
 We’re entitled to our opinions whether or not we choose to agree.

 - While being critiqued, authors should listen quietly.
-Then, if necessary, explain a specific point, doing so after all critiques have been given.
+Then explain a specific point, doing so after all critiques have been given.